rtprincy/lk-stat-package/README.md

 ### Computing the Lafler-Kinman Statistic

-To compute the Lafler-Kinman statistic, use the `lk_stat` function as shown below:
+To compute the Laffler-Kinman statistic, use the `lk_stat` function as shown below:

 theta = lk_stat(periods, magnitude, magnitude_err, time)